-Papers up to 6 pages with associated poster or oral presentation
+Papers up to 6 pages with associated poster and oral presentation

-All submissions will be peer-reviewed by at least two experts.
+All submissions will be peer-reviewed by at least three experts.

 - Create a user account on the ConfTool® Submission Server.